 Koninklijke Ahold Delhaize N.V. ("Ahold Delhaize") was formed in July 2016 from the merger of Ahold and Delhaize Group.
 Ahold Delhaize's international headquarters is in Zaandam, Netherlands.
-They have active brands in Belgium, the Czech Republic, Germany, Greece, Luxembourg, the Netherlands, Romania, Serbia and the United States.
-Ahold Delhaize entered into the U.S. market in the 1970's and has more than 2,000 stores that generated \$44 billion in revenue.
-They also have a network of distribution centers across 23 states with a strong presence in major markets along the east coast.
+Ahold Delhaize has active brands in Belgium, the Czech Republic, Germany, Greece, Luxembourg, the Netherlands, Romania, Serbia and the United States.
+Ahold Delhaize entered into the U.S. market in the 1970's and has more than 2,000 stores that generated \$44 billion in revenue within the U.S. Ahold Delhaize also has a network of distribution centers across 23 states with a strong presence in major markets along the east coast.
 With a wide variety of store formats, Ahold Delhaize operates under multiple brands including Stop & Shop, Giant Food, Food Lion and Hannaford.
-Ahold Delhaize operates retail locations in the following properties: Flowers Plantation, Derry Meadows Shoppes, Waterbury Plaza, Lake Raystown Plaza and Northland Center.
+Ahold Delhaize operates retail locations in the following properties: Flowers Plantation, Derry Meadows Shoppes, Lake Raystown Plaza, Northland Center, Gainsborough Square and Bermuda Crossroads.